 - Eventual consistency is a form of weak consistency. - Eventual consistency guarantees that the state is eventually agreed upon, but the nodes may disagree temporarily. - During a partition, different updates may semantically conflict with each other.
 A conflict resolution mechanism is required to resolve the conflicts and allow the nodes to eventually agree on a common state.

 • One example of eventual consistency is the Bitcoin cryptocurrency system.

-16.2 Bitcoin
+23.2 Bitcoin

-Definition 16.8 (Bitcoin Network).
-The Bitcoin network is a randomly connected overlay network of a few thousand nodes, controlled by a variety of owners.
-All nodes perform the same operations, i.e., it is a homogenous network and without central control.
+Definition 23.8 (Bitcoin Network).
+The Bitcoin network is a randomly connected overlay network of a few tens of thousands of individually controlled nodes.